System of National Accounts: United States of America

 The American-designed National Income and Product Accounts (NIPA), used uniquely in the United States, feature broadly the same concepts as SNA, but they differ from the SNA in details of methodology, classifications and presentation.
 The traditional similarity between the SNA and the NIPA exists, because the original design of the SNA in 1953 was to a certain extent modeled on the NIPA accounting system already adopted by the US federal government in 1947.
 The subsequent SNA revisions were also informed or influenced by developments in the NIPA accounts.
 Since 1993, the American Bureau of Economic Analysis has made an effort to achieve greater conceptual consistency with SNA standards.
 The differences in data and presentation between the two systems are not an insurmountable problem, because the NIPA and the SNA both provide sufficient information to rework statistics to match each other's concepts, categories and classifications.
+Each year, the Bureau of Economic Analysis prepares NIPA estimates on an SNA basis for an OECD questionnaire survey.
+These estimates are used to produce modified US national accounts statistics that are comparable with other countries, and which are published by international organizations such as the OECD, IMF and the World Bank.

 Brazil, Indonesia, Pakistan, and Nigeria

 The national accounts of Brazil, Indonesia, Pakistan and Nigeria (altogether home to about 988 million people in 2025, i.e. almost one billion) are all based on SNA concepts and methods, but with differences in the SNA versions used, implementation quality, and institutional capacity.
-The Brazilian Institute of Geography and Statistics (IBGE) uses the SNA 2008, and is highly advanced in social accounting, with full implementation of institutional sector accounts, supply and use tables, quarterly national accounts and integration of satellite accounts (e.g., environmental accounts, health, and education).
+The Brazilian Institute of Geography and Statistics (IBGE) uses SNA 2008, and is highly advanced in social accounting, with full implementation of institutional sector accounts, supply and use tables, quarterly national accounts and integration of satellite accounts (e.g., environmental accounts, health, and education).
 Statistics Indonesia uses SNA 2008, and its accounts are quite comprehensive.
 The Pakistan Bureau of Statistics uses SNA 1993 and SNA 2008, but complete data is not yet available for all standard SNA accounts.
 The National Bureau of Statistics, Nigeria (NBS Nigeria) uses SNA 2008, aiming to rebase the data sets to 2019.

 Regional organizations assisting SNA development

 There exist numerous regional organizations which assist countries at different stages of statistical development to implement SNA accounting techniques.
 The World Bank tracks the level of statistical capacity for all countries of the world, and provides an overview.
+This statistical capacity is critical for the production of good national accounts.
+To estimate SNA stocks and flows, a lot of national data have to be available (from censuses, surveys, administrative records etc.).